benjajaja/ratatui-image/README.md

 }

 fn ui<B: Backend>(f: &mut Frame<B>, app: &mut App) {
+    // The image widget.
     let image = StatefulImage::new(None);
+    // Render with the protocol state.
     f.render_stateful_widget(image, f.size(), &mut app.image);
 }
 ```

-## Graphics protocols in terminals
-Different terminals support different graphics protocols such as sixels,
-kitty-graphics-protocol, or iTerm2-graphics-protocol.
-If no such protocol is supported, it is
-still possible to render images with unicode "halfblocks" that have fore- and background color.

-The [picker::Picker] helper is there to do all this graphics-protocol guessing, and also to map
+The [picker::Picker] helper is there to do all this font-size and graphics-protocol guessing,
-character-cell-size to pixel size so that we can e.g. "fit" an image inside a desired
+and also to map character-cell-size to pixel size so that we can e.g. "fit" an image inside
-columns+rows bound etc.
+a desired columns+rows bound, and so on.

 ## Widget choice
 * The [Image] widget does not adapt to rendering area (except not drawing at all if space